Below is a list of environmental health agencies that are great resources for researching environmental health issues and work with the NWTCC.

 - Alaska Department of Environmental Conservation

 The Idaho Department of Environmental Quality is a state department created by the Idaho Environmental Protection and Health Act (Idaho Code §39-101 et seq) to ensure clean air, water, and land in the state and protect Idaho citizens from the adverse health impacts of pollution.
 As a regulatory agency, DEQ enforces various state environmental regulations and administers a number of federal environmental protection laws including the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act.

-Idaho’s Department of Health and Welfare’s programs are, “designed to help people live healthy and be productive, strengthening individuals, families and communities.
+Idaho’s Department of Health and Welfare’s programs are, “designed to help people live healthily and be productive, strengthening individuals, families, and communities.
 From birth throughout life, we help people improve their lives.”

 The Oregon Department of Environmental Quality (DEQ) is a regulatory agency whose job is to protect the quality of Oregon’s environment.

 The Office of Environmental Public Health assures statewide control of environmental hazards through drinking water protection, radiation protection, environmental toxicology and epidemiology programs, and regulation of food, pool, and lodging facilities.
 The Office of Environmental Public Health is under the Public Health Division of the Oregon Department of Human Services.

 The Mission of the Department of Ecology is to protect, preserve and enhance Washington’s environment, and promote the wise management of our air, land, and water for the benefit of current and future generations.

 The Washington Division of Environmental Health is committed to, “Improving People’s Health by Reducing Exposures to Environmental Hazards.”
 The Washington Division of Environmental Health is under the Washington State Department of Health.